 Scripture regularly reminds us that God has taken for Himself a people to be His own.
 But what qualities are expected in those called to follow Him?
-As Alistair Begg looks at Jesus’ Sermon on the Mount, he shows us the importance of obeying Christ’s command to love our enemies.
+As Alistair Begg looks at Jesus’ sermon in Luke 6, he shows us the importance of obeying Christ’s command to love our enemies.
 Loving those we like is easy.
 For the Christian, the real challenge is to love those who give us nothing in return.

 27“But I say to you who hear, Love your enemies, do good to those who hate you, 28bless those who curse you, pray for those who abuse you.
 29To one who strikes you on the cheek, offer the other also, and from one who takes away your cloak do not withhold your tunic2 either.
 30Give to everyone who begs from you, and from one who takes away your goods do not demand them back.
 31And as you wish that others would do to you, do so to them.